NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 [link to webpage](www.google.com)
 --->
-### Step 1
+### Step 1 - Creating a Custom UUID

 The first thing we need to do is to create a new .c file, lets call it ble_custom_service.c, and its accompaning .h file ble_custom_service.h.
-We'll start by declaring types and functions in ble_custom_service.h before we move to the actual implementation of our custom service.
-At the top we'll need to include the following .h files
+At the top of the header file we'll need to include the following .h files

 ```c
 #include <stdint.h>